notiz-dev/notiz/content/blog/how-to-manage-multiple-node-versions-on-mac.md

   - 'Marc Stammerjohann'
 ---

-Here is a quick tip on how to install multiple [Node.js](https://nodejs.org/en/) versions (10, 12, 13 etc.) and how to switch between them for your applications.
+Here is a quick tip on how to install multiple [Node.js](https://nodejs.org/en/) versions (10, 12, 13 etc.) on Mac OS X and how to switch between them for your applications.

 ## Installing Node via Homebrew